Is Medical Transcription Worth It?

 For providers who are worried about the security of sensitive patient information, almost all medical transcription companies ensure some level of HIPAA compliance.
 This reassurance should let providers feel more at ease when transmitting sensitive patient data across channels.

-Many of the upsides that make medical transcription an attractive medical documentation solution for healthcare professionals are some of the same factors that turn physicians off to medical transcription.
+Many of the upsides that make medical transcription an attractive medical documentation solution for healthcare professionals are some of the same factors that turn clinicians off to medical transcription.

-While medical transcription can reduce the amount of time physicians spend on their medical documentation, many transcription companies have difficulty returning completed to physicians in a timely manner.
-It can sometimes take as many as three days for physicians to receive their completed documentation.
+While medical transcription can reduce the amount of time clinicians spend on their medical documentation, many transcription companies have difficulty returning completed to clinicians in a timely manner.
+It can sometimes take as many as three days for clinicians to receive their completed documentation.
 Even still, care providers need to review the note, and many times must patch certain holes in the documentation, and sometimes even finish integrating it into their EHR.
-While some transcription companies ensure faster turnaround times, physicians almost always have to pay extra for the expedited service.
+While some transcription companies ensure faster turnaround times, clinicians almost always have to pay extra for the expedited service.

 Data Transmission Security & HIPAA Compliance